Exam Board – Pearson

 Qualification – Pearson BTEC Level 3 in Engineering (Extended Certificate)

-Entry requirements – 5 GCSEs at grades 9-4, including grade 5 in a design and technology subject, 5 in science and 5 in maths
+Entry requirements – GCSE grade 5 in design and technology and grade 5s in maths and science

-Studying engineering at Tuxford is an exciting and stimulating option that brings together theory and practical assessment to create an engaging learning journey for students.
+Studying engineering at Tuxford is an exciting option that combines both theory and practical assessment to create an engaging learning journey for students.

 Throughout the course, the units of study are given an applied context such as motorsport, aerospace, and space exploration.
 This approach enables students to truly appreciate the multidisciplinary nature of modern engineering as well as comprehend the breadth of knowledge and skills required to become a successful engineer.

 “The course allowed me to explore a wide range of engineering processes and I learnt to use software and equipment which I didn’t think I would be able to.
 It has given me loads of confidence and I am really excited about my future as an engineer.”